tuxar-uk/Merlyn/README.md

  * spells  :       scripts for Merlyn's wizardry
  * x       :       not important, just stuff that might one day be useful. or not.

-## Adding & Editing Commands
+## Adding and Editing Commands
 Look at the `*.txt` files in the `cmds` subdirectory.
 Edit those or add your own.
 If you want to start a new `.txt` file be sure to add it to `files.list`.
 Run the `lmtool.py` file to generate `corpus.txt` then go to the indicated URL, click on `choose file`.
 Click on `Compile knowledge base`.
-Download the generated tar file, e.g. copy the link and give it to `wget` inside the `lang` dir. `tar xvzf` the tar file.
+Download the generated tar file, e.g. copy the link and give it to `wget` inside the `lang` dir.
+`tar xvzf` the tar file.
 Note the 4-digit number in its name, and edit `Merlyn.py` to replace the old number.

----
+***
 If you have problems, or suggestions for improvement, please visit http://AILinux.net/Merlyn or send email to merlyn at tuxar dot uk

 *DISCLAIMER:* This is an alpha release, i.e. just proof-of-concept.
 If I don't get positive feedback about it there might not be a beta realease.
 And if I do, there may be changes that are incompatible with the previous version.
 And you use [Merlyn](http://ailinux.net/Merlyn) at your own risk.